-- Staggering lunch/recess or academic support times to reduce the number of students in the cafeteria at once; - Using outdoor space as seating for lunch; - Using classrooms as an option for eating lunch.
+- Staggering lunch/recess or academic support times to reduce the number of students in the cafeteria at once; - Using outdoor space as seating for lunch; - Using classrooms as an option for eating lunch when approved by a Principal.

 In an effort to ensure everyone's health, students are discouraged from sharing meals or snacks.
 This practice also prevents any unknown food contamination that may cause an allergic reaction.